TouK/nussknacker/docs/scenarios_authoring/Spel.md

 ## Casting.

 When a type cannot be determined by parser, the type is presented as `Unknown`.
-When we know what the type will be on runtime, we can cast given type, and then we can operate on a cast type.
+When we know what the type will be on runtime, we can cast a given type, and then we can operate on the cast type.

 E.g. having a variable `obj` of a type: `List[Unknown]` and we know the elements are strings then we can cast elements to String: `#obj.![#this.canCastTo('java.lang.String') ? #this.castTo('java.lang.String') : null]`.